 - 1 The unit HSERR cannot be started.
-Possible reasons are memory problems or errors in the HSUH unit. - The unit HSMES cannot be started.
-This generally happens when the message (MSG) files are not found. - The resolution of the screen is insufficient.
-It must have at least 900x1024 pixel. - 4 The file PGRAPH.ERR could not be found. - 5 The HDB2WIN programme folder could not be set. - 6 The file HDB2WIN2.MSG or PGR24.MSG could not be found. - 7 The file HDB2WIN2.MSG or PGR24.MSG for the selected language could not be found. - 8 The data path could not be set.
+Possible reasons are memory problems or errors in the HSUH unit. - 2 The unit HSMES cannot be started.
+This generally happens when the message (MSG) files are not found. - 3 The resolution of the screen is insufficient.
+It must have at least 900x1024 pixel.
+This error can be also related to the DPI settings described above. - 4 The file PGRAPH.ERR could not be found. - 5 The HDB2WIN programme folder could not be set. - 6 The file HDB2WIN2.MSG or PGR24.MSG could not be found. - 7 The file HDB2WIN2.MSG or PGR24.MSG for the selected language could not be found. - 8 The data path could not be set.